 Our School Today

 Foothills School continues to have its home in downtown Boise with access to the city's rich park and river system, museums, cultural and arts organizations, business districts and Boise State University.
-To enhance the education of our more than140 students, Foothills takes advantage of its location to provide experiences that are truly unique and authentic.
+To enhance the education of our more than 150 students, Foothills takes advantage of its location to provide experiences that are truly unique and authentic.
 The school looks for lots of varied opportunities for our students to engage in real-world learning so that they can hone their critical thinking and collaboration skills within meaninful contexts.
-With student-teacher ratios of 9:1 and a highly engaged parent community, the school community is a regular participant with community partners - including The Cabin, The Boise Art Museum, Boise State University, the Idaho Historical Museum, Idaho Shakespeare Festival, Zoo Boise, and many others - through field trip experiences and off-site project work.
-Foothills has also initiated a school wide electives program called CHOICE for 1st-8th grade students, which encourages students to find their passions through exposure to scientific exploration, outdoor education, health and wellness activities, and the arts.
-These educational opportunities align with the school's philosophy to provide a differentiated education for every child.
-At Foothills, we understand that every learner is different, and we keep our community small so that the potential of every child can be realized academically, socially and personally every day.
+With student-teacher ratios of 7:1 and a highly engaged parent community, the school is continually growing and evolving and always working to meet the educational needs of its students.
+At Foothills, we want to keep our community small so that the potential of every child can be realized academically, socially and personally every day.